 Just be advised that the trails in this region isn’t easy, so everyone involved should be prepared for a physical challenge.

 Beaches!
 The Mediterranean waters are the big draw here, long sandy beaches complemented by high cliffs and Spanish watchtowers.
 You’ll visit tiny fishing villages, see pink flamingos gathered at ponds, and eat the freshest seafood possible.
 Some of the day’s rides are fairly challenging, but we can alter the itinerary for family looking to get ride distances down in favour of activities like enjoying gelato beachside.

 Again, our approach to tourism allows for a high degree of personalization.
 With a few tweaks, one of our Vietnam tours could be a terrific all-ages cultural experience.
 The Croatia Bike & Kayak Tour might appeal to an athletically minded teen.
-Soon we’ll be adding an Ecuador/Galapagos tour to our roster of trips, sure to tempt to the animal lovers in your crew.
-Whatever the destination, if you’re curious about how to make a trip accessible and appealing just reach out with questions — call us at 800-960-2221, or email email@example.com.
+We’ve also recently added two Ecuador/Galapagos tours to our roster of trips, sure to tempt to the animal lovers in your crew.
+Whatever the destination, if you’re curious about how to make a trip accessible and appealing just reach out with questions — call us at 800-960-2221, or email firstname.lastname@example.org.